OgoxHammerschild/OgoxHammerschild.github.io/README.md

 ## Component

 The component contains a specific set of logic.
 The logic of a GameObject is formed from the logic of its components.
-As an example, a component can be a Transform, a SpriteRenderer, a Health-Component or
+As an example, a component can be a Transform, a SpriteRenderer, a Health-Component or an AI-Component.

 ```c++
 // (c) Daniel Bortfeld 2016 - 2017